JustineLo/ts-simple-modal/README.md

 `ts-simple-modal` is a simple and customizable modal component for React applications, written in TypeScript.

+## Prerequisites

+Before getting started with this project, ensure that you have the following prerequisites installed:

+- Node.js (version 18.x.x)

 ## Installation

 To install `ts-simple-modal`, you can use npm or yarn: